-No corporation, partnership or individual will be issued a beer/liquor license until a Special Use Permit has been applied for, if required, for the premises.
+No-Where required, no corporation, partnership or individual will be issued a beer/liquor license for the premises until a Special Use Permit application has been submitted has been applied for, if required, for the premises.
 This would allow for the Community and Economic Development Department to review and determine whether or not the applicant must apply for and receive approval of a Special Use Permit pursuant to the current Zoning Code.